engageub/InternetIncome/README.md

 sudo bash internetIncome.sh --delete
 ```
 ### Delete backup files and folders
 To delete the backup files and folders created by the script, use the following command.
-This will also delete mysterium data, so if you already made payment for the node take a backup before runnning the command.
 ```
 sudo bash internetIncome.sh --deleteBackup
 ```